wcarpenter98/Spl1t/README.md

 ![](https://github.com/wcarpenter98/Spl1t/blob/main/demo_pics/spl1t.PNG)

 For Windows OS, ensure that you have ffmpeg installed and the ffmpeg path variable set.

 For UNIX based OSs, this should work out of the box.

+This is useful for when you want a lightweight TUI tool to perform video splitting.
+Other splitting tools tend to load the entire video into the editor to perform edits and playback, which can cause issues on machines with low hardware specs.
+This tool simply splits the video from your desired start and end time without having to open the video.